JCurrie2014/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-4-1.png)

-- The time inteval ''835-840'' contains the highest average number of steps at: <b>206.17</b> per day

-- The most popular time of day for stepping is:<b> 08:35:00 AM</b>.

-(note: The data contains 12 5-minute groups per hour (0-55).
-After reaching the 12th member of the group (interval ending in 55), the interval's hundred digit is incremented representing the current hour (i.e. The interval 100=1:00 am, 105=1:05 am ...
-2355 = 11:55 pm.))

 ## Imputing missing values
+Here's a Histogram containing average step values for all NAs in original data set.NA were replaced with the average (mean) steps per interval.

 - There are <b>2304</b> missing values (NAs) in the main data set of <b>17568</b> records.

-Create data for Histogram containing average step values for all NAs in original data set.NA were replaced with the average (mean) steps per interval.
+- The average (mean) number of steps is <b>10,766.19</b> over 61 days.
+- The median number of steps is <b>10,766.19</b> over 61 days.

 ```r